How Lazy Thinking Is Ruining The World

 Both the Leave and Remain campaigns were guilty of simplifying a terribly complex situation in order to appeal to the regressive emotions of the population at large.
 Trying to convince a majority of voters that the EU is either “good” or “bad” is a much easier task than working through the nuance of this complex arrangement.
 Arguably, such complexity should be dealt with by our representatives in parliament rather than by a public referendum where the lowest common emotional denominator would be appealed to.
 Lazy thinking has a huge advantage over complexity and rationality in such situations.

-Nobel Prize winning behavioural economist Richard Thaler noted as much in June of 2016 when he said that Leave voters would be “voting with their guts” on an issue that really ought to be worked through with hard intellectual rigour.
+“voting with their guts” on an issue that really ought to be worked through with hard intellectual rigour.
 Daniel Kahneman, another Nobel Prize winning psychologist, has gone to great lengths to show us how we have two systems thought with which we approach the world, “fast” and “slow.”
 The fast system is automatic, instinctual, biased, and often wrong.
 It needs to be mitigated by the slow system, our rationality, which with effort can hold our instinctual responses to account.
 The trouble is, slow thinking is just harder.
 It takes effort.
 It takes work.
 Fast thinking is easier, it can cause pleasure when acted upon, and most importantly, it can be dangerously biased.

 A lesser known theorist, psychoanalyst Melanie Klein, also noted two types of perception.